Who is eligible to apply for the diploma program?

 What is an official graduating transcript?
 How and when do I send in my official graduating transcript?

 Official Graduating Transcript (which is the final official transcript showing your degree conferral received directly from the university) is usually available around your graduation date.
-The transcript must indicate the degree received, and the confered date.
+The transcript must indicate the degree received, and the conferred date.
 For many students that just completed their final semester of their undergraduate degree, this transcript won’t be available until June.
-Before ordering your transcipt, check with your registrar office to see if your transcript indicates the information required.
+Before ordering your transcript, check with your registrar office to see if your transcript indicates the information required.
 Majority of the GDipPA students will be ordering their official graduating transcripts while they are in the program.
 Take a look at our Transcript Guide on how to send us your official graduating transcript.
 The mailing address is contained within.